stormpath/stormpath-documentation/source/errors.rst

 **Message**

+Token is invalid because the specified Organization ``nameKey`` does not exist in your Stormpath Tenant.

 **User Message**

 *(Same as above)*

-Token is invalid because the specified Organization nameKey does not exist in your Stormpath Tenant.

 Error 11002
 -------------

 **Message**

+Token is invalid because the specified Organization is disabled.

 **User Message**

 *(Same as above)*

-Token is invalid because the specified Organization is disabled.

 Error 11003
 -------------

 **Message**

+Token is invalid because the specified Organization is not one of the Application’s assigned Account Stores.

 **User Message**

 *(Same as above)*

-Token is invalid because the specified Organization is not one of the Application’s assigned Account Stores.

 Error 11004
 -------------

 **Message**

+Token is invalid because the specified claim value cannot be null or empty.

 **User Message**

 *(Same as above)*

-Token is invalid because a required claim value cannot be null or empty.

 Error 11005
 -------------

 **Message**

+Token is invalid because a token with the same identifier (``jti``) has been already used.

 **User Message**

 *(Same as above)*

-Token is invalid because a token with the same identifier (jti) has been already used.

 120XX: ID Site JWT
 ==================